Virtual Team Building

 Icebreaker and just for fun activities are great for making new team members comfortable and can go a long way in helping start them off on the right foot.
 Try to schedule these within a new employee’s first three days.

-12 Team Building Activities Your Remote Team will Love
+22 Team Building Activities Your Remote Team Will Love

 To help you get started, I’ve compiled a short list of my favorite virtual team building activities.
 This list is not inclusive, but provides several exercises that any team will enjoy!